 Vegan Mexican rice and bean casserole is a quick and easy midweek meal that will quickly become a family favourite.
-Packed full of savoury flavours and plant-powered nutrition.
+Packed full of savoury flavours and plant-powered goodness.
+This casserole can be prepared in one-pot with just simple, everyday ingredients.

 Black beans, kidney beans, and rice are cooked in a taco spiced tomato sauce, flavoured with umami mushrooms, sweet carrots and sweetcorn, and deliciously balanced with green peppers and optional chilli's.
+Finished off with a crunchy nacho topping of plain tortilla chips, grated vegan cheese, and a sprinkle of chopped coriander/cilantro.

 Origin of Mexican Rice Casserole